micahkim23/Linux-Server-Configuration/README.md

 Source: [Udacity Configuring Linux Web Servers Course](https://www.udacity.com/course/configuring-linux-web-servers--ud299-nd)

 1. Change ssh config file:
-	i.
-Open the config file:
+	1. Open the config file:
 	  `$ nano /etc/ssh/sshd_config`
-	ii.
-Search for the line that says:
+	2. Search for the line that says:
 	  `port 22`
 	Change that line to:
 	  `port 2200`
-	iii.
-Search for the line that says:
+	3. Search for the line that says:
 	  `PasswordAuthentication no`
 	Change that line to:
 	  `PasswordAuthentication yes`
 	(note: temporarily allow PasswordAuthentication)
-	iv.
-Change PermitRootLogin to no:
+	4. Change PermitRootLogin to no:
 	  `PermitRootLogin no`
-	v.
-Append:
+	5. Append:
 	  `AllowUsers newuser`
-	vi. reload the configuration:
+	6. reload the configuration:
 	  `$ service ssh reload`
-	vii.
-Open a new terminal window and login in as newuser with password `$ ssh newuser@PUBLIC-IP-ADDRESS`
+	7. Open a new terminal window and login in as newuser with password `$ ssh newuser@PUBLIC-IP-ADDRESS`
 2. Create SSH KEY:
-	i.
-Generate a SSH key pair on the local machine in a new terminal window:
+	1. Generate a SSH key pair on the local machine in a new terminal window:
 	  `$ ssh-keygen`
 	(note: the default key files are id_rsa and id_rsa.pub)
 3. Make sure newuser has public SSH KEY:
-	i.
-In the terminal window that you were logged in as newuser, create a new directory called .ssh:
+	1. In the terminal window that you were logged in as newuser, create a new directory called .ssh:
 	  `$ mkdir .ssh`
-	ii. create an empty authorized_keys file inside of .ssh:
+	2. create an empty authorized_keys file inside of .ssh:
 	  `$ touch .ssh/authorized_keys`
-	iii. in a new terminal window, copy contents of ~/.ssh/id_rsa.pub:
+	3. in a new terminal window, copy contents of ~/.ssh/id_rsa.pub:
 	  `$ cat .ssh/id_rsa.pub`
-	iv. paste contents of ~/.ssh/id_rsa.pub into newuser's authorized_keys file:
+	4. paste contents of ~/.ssh/id_rsa.pub into newuser's authorized_keys file:
 	  `$ nano .ssh/authorized_keys`
-	v. change file permissions:
+	5. change file permissions:
 	  `$ chmod 700 .ssh`
 	  `$ chmod 644 .ssh/authorized_keys`
 4. login as newuser using SSH KEY:
-	i.  `$ ssh newuser@PUBLIC-IP-ADDRESS -p 2200 -i ~/.ssh/id_rsa`
+	1.  `$ ssh newuser@PUBLIC-IP-ADDRESS -p 2200 -i ~/.ssh/id_rsa`
 5. Change Password Authentication back to no:
-	i. while logged as newuser, type:
+	1. while logged as newuser, type:
 	  `$ sudo nano /etc/ssh/sshd_config`
-	ii. change password Authentication:
+	2. change password Authentication:
 	PasswordAuthentication no
-	iii. reload the configuration:
+	3. reload the configuration:
 	  `$ sudo service ssh reload`

 ## 7 Configure the Uncomplicated Firewall(UFW) to only allow connections for SSH (port 2200), HTTP (port 80), and NTP (port 123)